Commander-in-Chief of the Pakistan Army

 The Commander-in-Chief of the Pakistan Army (abbreviation: C-in-C of the Pakistan Army) was the professional head of the Pakistan Army from 1947 to 1972.
-The C-in-C was directly responsible for commanding the army.
-It was an administrative position and the appointment holder had main operational command authority over the army.
+As an administrative position, the appointment holder had main operational command authority over the army.

 Direct appointments to the command of the Pakistan Army came from the British Army Council until 1951, when the first native Pakistani commander-in-chief (General Ayub Khan) was nominated and appointed by the Government of Pakistan.

-The C-in-C designation was changed to 'Chief of Army Staff' in 1972, General Tikka Khan was the first person to hold the new title.
+The C-in-C designation was changed to 'Chief of Army Staff' in 1972; General Tikka Khan was the first person to hold the new title.
 Six generals have served as C-in-C, the first two of them were native British and the post's name was derived from the post of Commander-in-Chief of the British Indian Army.

 History

-Prior to the Creation of Pakistan from the Partition of India on 14 August 1947, the senior generals of the British Indian Army were appointments made by the Army Council (1904) of the British Army.
+Prior to the Partition of British India on 14 August 1947, the senior generals of the British Indian Army were appointed by the Army Council (1904) of the British Army.

 The supreme military commander's appointment was known as Commander-in-Chief, India who directly reported to the Governor-General of India who was also under the British monarchy.
 Field Marshal Sir Claude Auchinleck was the last Commander-in-Chief of the undivided British Indian Army who became the supreme commander of India and Pakistan on 15 August 1947 serving till November 30 of that year.

-Dominion of Pakistan was born in 14 August in 1947 and it's army was known as 'Royal Pakistan Army'; on 15 August British Indian Army's General Frank Messervy became the first C-in-C of the newly created Pakistan Army.
-General Ayub Khan was the first native Pakistani to hold the appointment in 17 January 1951.
+Dominion of Pakistan was born on 14 August 1947 and its army was known as 'Royal Pakistan Army'; on 15 August British Indian Army's General Frank Messervy became the first C-in-C of the newly created Pakistan Army.
+General Ayub Khan was the first native Pakistani to hold the appointment on 17 January 1951.
 However, Ayub didn't hold the substantive rank of full general till 1957.

 In 1969, when General Yahya Khan became President of Pakistan, Lieutenant General Abdul Hamid Khan was promoted to full General and was appointed as the 'Chief of Staff of the Army'.
 On 20 March 1972, the commander-in-chief post was renamed as "Chief of Army Staff (COAS)" with Lieutenant-General Tikka Khan elevated to four star rank to be appointed as army's first chief of army staff; this renaming was done copying India's COAS appointment.

-The term of the superannuation was then constrained to three years in office as opposed to four years and was made a permanent member of the Joint Chiefs of Staff Committee.